cowlingj/an-introduction-to-programming-with-python/lessons/Lesson13.md

-If you do choose to continue this journey, then make sure to focus on practice, practice is the key to programming, there's no shame in needing to look things up, even professionals forget things and need to refer to documentation, and even professionals keep learning; that's a truth you may come accross quite often - in Programming you **never** stop learning.
+If you do choose to continue this journey, then make sure to focus on practice, practice is the key to programming, there's no shame in needing to look things up, even professionals forget things and need to refer to documentation, and even professionals keep learning; that's a truth you may come across quite often - in Programming you **never** stop learning.

-So keep on learning, and best of luck; from these humble beggings you could go on to create something huge.
+So keep on learning, and best of luck; from these humble beginnings you could go on to create something huge.

 ---